 Fatigue is a lingering tiredness that is constant and limiting.
 With fatigue, you have unexplained, persistent, and relapsing exhaustion.
 It's similar to how you feel when you have the flu or have missed a lot of sleep.
 If you have chronic fatigue, or systemic exertion intolerance disease (SEID), you may wake in the morning feeling as though you've not slept.
 Or you may be unable to function at work or be productive at home.
 You may be too exhausted even to manage your daily affairs.

 In most cases, there's a reason for the fatigue.
-It might be allergic rhinitis, anemia, depression, fibromyalgia, chronic kidney disease, liver disease, lung disease (COPD), or some other health condition.
+It might be allergic rhinitis, anemia, depression, fibromyalgia, chronic kidney disease, liver disease, lung disease (COPD), a bacterial or viral infection, or some other health condition.
 If that's the case, then the long-term outlook is good.
 Here are some common causes of fatigue and how they are resolved.